How we verify

 - Sight the practising certificate.
 The applicant emails a current practising certificate (or local equivalent — Anwaltsausweis, Carte d'avocat, State Bar card, کارت وکالت).
 We confirm name, registration number, regulator, and expiry date.

 - Cross-check against the regulator's public register.
-For jurisdictions where the regulator publishes a searchable register online — the SRA in England and Wales, the Bar Standards Board, state bars in the US, provincial law societies in Canada, the Anwaltskammern in Germany, the Conseil National des Barreaux in France, Advokatsamfundet in Sweden, the Iranian Bar Association — we look the practitioner up and confirm they are currently registered and in good standing.
+For jurisdictions where the regulator publishes a searchable register online — the SRA in England and Wales, state bars in the US, provincial law societies in Canada, the Anwaltskammern in Germany, the Conseil National des Barreaux in France — we look the practitioner up and confirm they are currently registered and in good standing.

 If a profile shows "Credentials verified [date] against [regulator name]", it means we completed both steps above on that date, against that specific regulator.
-The regulator's URL is linked on each profile so you can re-check yourself in two clicks.
+The regulator's URL is linked on each profile so you can re-check yourself.

 What it doesn't mean